 The mission of the New York State Department of Labor is to protect workers, assist the unemployed, and connect job seekers to jobs.

-The Division helps workers from other countries use the many programs and services we offer.
+The Division of Immigrant Policies and Affairs helps workers from other countries use the many programs and services of the Department of Labor.
 The staff can help you:

-We also assist migrant and seasonal farm workers.
-For help call 212-775-3665 or 518-457-6162.
+We also assist migrant and seasonal farm workers as well as agricultural employers.
+For help call 877-466-9757.